epsorokin/NEXTDB_tk/README.md

 NEXTDB_tk
 ========

-This is a utility for downloading batches of images from the NEXTDB in situ database based on ensembl gene identifier

-for the nematode worm C. elegans. (http://nematode.lab.nig.ac.jp/db2/KeysrchForm.php)
+This is a utility for downloading batches of images from an online database, based on ensembl gene identifier.
+Works well with the C. elegans NEXTDB database (http://nematode.lab.nig.ac.jp/db2/KeysrchForm.php) and in future will be paired with other image-based database queries.

 `Usage: python grab_insitu_images.py`